 • Pricing varies, select your date of visit for that day's price.

 • Children must be ages 5 and up to participate.
 Anyone under 18 must be accompanied by a paying adult.

 Please check in for your safari directly at the Serengeti Outpost in Nairobi (just north of the train station) at least 15 minutes before your scheduled tour time.

 Pass Members save 10% on this experience.
 Please log in to see discounted pricing.

 The Serengeti Safari® is subject to availability.
 Limited quantities are available each day.
-If you would like to book a safari more than six months out or for a date not listed, call (813)884-4FUN(4386) to make your reservation.

 Park admission is not included and is required.
 Prices listed are per person and do not include tax.
 Tours must be cancelled a minimum of 24 hours in advance or total payment is forfeited.
 Tours are non-refundable if guests miss their tour time.
 If you have any questions or need to adjust your reservation, call (813)884-4FUN(4386).
 All tours are subject to availability.

 *Animal interactions and program components may vary.
 All tour components and pricing are subject to change.Hand-feed giraffes*Prices starting at